 Now, we are older and don’t care as much about impressing people.
 In addition, we hope that our clients pay us to shoot straight, tell them what we really think, and stay focused on the consistent findings of independent peer reviewed research versus selling forecasts.

 What do we say now based on our experience and the evidence about what’s most likely to come to pass?

-As Preston encouraged more investment professionals to do when he recently spoke at the CFA’s annual wealth management conference, we say, “We don’t know.”
+As I encouraged more investment professionals to do when I recently spoke at the CFA’s annual wealth management conference, we say, “We don’t know.”

 We’re sure a few people think that when we do this we are taking the easy way out or being passive in our approach to investing.

-We understand why people might feel this way, especially when the word “passive” is used, which according to the dictionary means “inert” and has synonyms such as “acquiescent” and “compliant.”
+I understand why people might feel this way, especially when the word “passive” is used.
+According to the dictionary “passive” means “inert” and has synonyms such as “acquiescent” and “compliant.”

 Until very recently, and only due to more and more candid comments from people like Warren Buffett, the investment industry socialized both investors and industry professionals to believe that significant weight and value should be placed on estimates and actionable forecasts.

 What does the evidence consistently show, however, about the accuracy of forecasts and analysts’ recommendations?